 If you don’t have enough money that’s saved for your down payment, you should speak with the home’s seller to see if they may take back the second so you’re able to get a mortgage.
-With the slow market, you might get lucky.
-You will then need to make two payments every month, but this could help you get a mortgage.
+In the current slow home sales market, some sellers may be willing to help.
+You will end up making two payments each month, but this will enable you to get a mortgage.

 Share and Enjoy

-Before you apply to any mortgage lender, cheek around for rates from several different sources.
-Research the reputations of lenders and seek input from others.
+Always shop around to get the best terms possible before finalizing any mortgage contract.
+Read up on the reputations of the potential lenders, any hidden fees, and their rates.
 Once you have a complete understand of what each offers, you can make the right choice.